ppy/osu-wiki/news/2026/2026-05-03-new-featured-artist-pashtetue.md

 ---

 Congratulations!
 As of reading this, you're officially an osu! mapper!
-Listen to the previews on [**Pashtetue**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/541), download a beatmap template, and fulfill your mapping destiny.
+Listen to the previews on [**Pashtetue**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/541), download a beatmap template, and fulfil your mapping destiny.

-We have something you'd never expect next weekend: a brand new Featured Artist.
+We have something you'd never expect next weekend: a brand-new Featured Artist.

 Stay tuned!